evancz/guide.elm-lang.org/README.md

   - Automatically enforced semantic versioning for all Elm packages.
   - Reliable time-travel debugging.

 No combination of JS libraries can ever give you this, yet it is all free and easy in Elm.
 Now these nice things are *only* possible because Elm builds upon 40+ years of work on typed functional languages.
-So Elm is a functional language because these practical benefits are worth it.
+So Elm is a functional language because the practical benefits are worth investing a week in learning.

 ## Goals